Tallguy297/SimpleHTTPServerWithUpload/README.md

 This script also supports IP Address & Port binding.

-Change 'SimpleHTTPServerWithUpload.sh' to suit your requirements.
+Change 'SimpleHTTPServerWithUpload.sh' to suit your requirements. :smiling face with sunglasses